skeeto/skeeto.github.com/_posts/2012-06-03-Perlin-Noise-With-Many.markdown

  * [perlin2d.m](https://github.com/skeeto/perlin-noise/blob/master/octave/perlin2d.m)

-Because it's 2D, it there are four surrounding grid points to consider and these are all hard-coded.
+Because it's 2D, there are four surrounding grid points to consider and these are all hard-coded.
 This leads to an interesting property: there are no loops.
 The code is entirely vectorized, which makes it quite fast.
 It actually keeps up with my generalized Java solution